Ali Akbar Salehi: Career

 Salehi is full professor and was chancellor of the Sharif University of Technology and a member of the Academy of Sciences of Iran and the International Centre for Theoretical Physics in Italy.
 He served as the chancellor of the Sharif University of Technology from 1982 to 1985 and once again from 1989 to 1993.
 While chancellor, Salehi was involved in an attempt to obtain dual-use technologies from a European supplier, according to David Albright of the Institute for Science and International Security, citing some 1,600 telex documents from the 1990s.
 He was also chancellor of Imam Khomeini International University for two years (1988–1989).

 An ISIS (Institute for Science and International Security) report claims the Physics Research Center acted as a front in the late 1980s and early 1990s to obtain illicit nuclear technologies.
 ISIS claims that, as head of Sharif University, Salehi was aware of purchases.

-Salehi was appointed as permanent representative of Iran to the International Atomic Energy Agency by the then president Mohammad Khatami on 13 March 1997 and remained in the post until 22 August 2005.
+Salehi was appointed permanent representative of Iran to the International Atomic Energy Agency by the then president Mohammad Khatami on 13 March 1997 and remained in the post until 22 August 2005.
 On 18 December 2003, Salehi signed the Additional Protocol to the safeguard agreement, on behalf of Iran.
 He was replaced by Pirooz Hosseini.

 Salehi was deputy secretary-general of the Organisation of the Islamic Conference under Ekmeleddin İhsanoğlu from 2007 to 2009.
 He resigned on 16 July 2009 when then President Mahmoud Ahmadinejad appointed Salehi as the new head of Iran's Atomic Energy Organization, replacing Gholam Reza Aghazadeh who resigned on 10 July.
 Salehi resigned from office on 23 January 2011 when Ahmadinejad nominated him as foreign minister.

 On 13 December 2010, Ahmadinejad dismissed Manouchehr Mottaki for unknown reasons and appointed Salehi in an acting capacity.
 On 23 January 2011, Ahmadinejad nominated Salehi to become foreign minister.
-The Iranian Parliament voted him on 30 January and he became the foreign minister of Iran, gaining 146 positive votes.
+The Iranian Parliament voted for him on 30 January and he became the foreign minister of Iran, gaining 146 positive votes.
 The European Union and the Treasury of the United Kingdom had put Salehi into the sanction list as an asset freeze target on 18 November 2009 due to his previous involvement in Iran's nuclear programme.
 The EU waived this designation when he became foreign minister in 2010.
 His term as foreign minister ended on 15 August 2013 when Mohammad Javad Zarif took the position in the elected President Hassan Rouhani's government.

 A day after, Rouhani appointed Salehi as head of Atomic Energy Organization for a second time on 16 August 2013.
 Salehi replaced Fereydoon Abbasi in the post.